miwermi/DA-team-proj/README.md

 **Selected Topic** Boardgame

 **Reason for Selection**
--   - Can we recommend board games to the people's likes, demographics or history?
+-   - Can we recommend board games to the people based on  likes, demographics or history?

 **Description of the source data**